aimms/documentation/webui/app-management.rst

           * for the `WebUI classic pages <webui-classic-pages.html>`_, the order of widgets on the page is the one given by the `Widget Manager <widget-manager.html>`_
           * for the `WebUI grid pages <webui-grid-pages.html>`_, the positioning of the widgets on the page is the one given by the corresponding **Page tab** of the `Page Manager with Grid Pages <webui-grid-pages.html#page-manager-with-grid-pages>`_.
 In this case, the copy-pasted or cut-pasted widgets are placed in the Unssigned area of the destination page.

-In this example at hand, we can use similar actions as those illustrated above in order to create two new page, say Optimization and Output Data, and move the correspoding widgets from the Home page to these newly created pages, such that the page tree looks like in the following picture:
+In this example at hand, we can use similar actions as those illustrated above in order to create two new page, say Optimization and Output Data, and move the corresponding widgets from the Home page to these newly created pages, such that the page tree looks like in the following picture:

 .. image:: images/AppManag_PM_40.jpg
    :align: center